 - Work with editors and clients to shape material for publishing

 Art directors are responsible for the visual look of ads, webpages, emails, and social media posts.
-Often starting as graphic designers, photographers, or web designers, art directors use images to tell a customer story and make an average of $97k per year doing it.
+Often starting as graphic designers, photographers, or web designers, art directors use images to tell a customer story and make a living while doing it.
 The global PR and marketing company Fleishman Hillard had this to say about the importance of art in PR and marketing, “Whether via a consumer’s laptop, tablet or smartphone, content matters more than ever.
 Design has given PR a new medium to tell a story and is used to optimize key messages and speed up the delivery of those messages...Images and video make for a more interactive experience, which gives readers something to view along with a press release.”

 The Bureau of Labor Statistics lists the job responsibilities of an art director as: